sematext/docs/docs/logs/special-fields.md

-Logsene looks for the following fields in logs and gives them a special
+Sematext's Logs Management App looks for the following fields in logs and gives them a special
 treatment:

   - host